IBM/OpenWhisk-on-Kubernetes/README.md

 Create a Kubernetes cluster with either [Minikube](https://kubernetes.io/docs/getting-started-guides/minikube) for local testing, or with [IBM Bluemix Container Service](https://github.com/IBM/container-journey-template) to deploy in cloud.
 The code here is regularly tested against [Kubernetes Cluster from Bluemix Container Service](https://console.ng.bluemix.net/docs/containers/cs_ov.html#cs_ov) using Travis.

 ## Deploy to Bluemix
-If you want to deploy OpenWhisk directly to Kubernetes cluster on Bluemix,  click on 'Deploy to Bluemix' button below to create a Bluemix DevOps service toolchain and pipeline for deploying the WordPress sample, else jump to [Steps](#steps)
+If you want to deploy OpenWhisk directly to Kubernetes cluster on Bluemix,  click on 'Deploy to Bluemix' button below to create a Bluemix DevOps service toolchain and fill in all the environment variables on **Delivery Pipeline**.
+For Further instructions, please follow the [Toolchain instructions](https://github.com/IBM/container-journey-template/blob/master/Toolchain_Instructions_new.md).

 > You will need to create your Kubernetes cluster first and make sure it is fully deployed in your Bluemix account.

 [![Create Toolchain](https://github.com/IBM/container-journey-template/blob/master/images/button.png)](https://console.ng.bluemix.net/devops/setup/deploy/)

-Please follow the [Toolchain instructions](https://github.com/IBM/container-journey-template/blob/master/Toolchain_Instructions.md) to complete your toolchain and pipeline.

 The OpenWhisk will not be exposed on the public IP of the Kubernetes cluster.
 You can still access them by exporting your Kubernetes cluster configuration using `bx cs cluster-config <your-cluster-name>` and doing [Step 5](#5-using-cql) or to simply check their status `kubectl exec <POD-NAME> -- nodetool status`